-Alexander is a large, sweet-tart, juicy apple with a red-orange blush on a pale yellow skin.
+Alexander, or Aporta, is a large, sweet-tart, juicy apple with a red-orange blush on a pale yellow skin.
 Its crisp white flesh has a hint of yellow.
 Alexander is best used in cooking, although it is also good eaten fresh.
 It is a mid-season apple that does not store particularly well.

 Alexander is still grown by its original name, Aporta, in parts of Kazakhstan, where the modern apple originated, and where there still are primeval forests of wild apple trees of every shape and size, bursting with genetic material.
 Alexander, its parentage unknown, was renamed in honor of Czar Alexander I (1777-1825).